SpryFinance/.github/profile/README.md

   | VOLATILE | 200 | ETH/SHIB | 0.50% |
   | EXOTIC | 1000 | low-cap pairs | 1.00% |

-- **A four-zone curve per tier** — flat *safe* zone, a *linear* ramp, an *exponential* ramp, then a *cap* (up to 9.9%) — so the fee rises smoothly as a swap pushes the pool further from fair price.
+- **A four-zone curve per tier.** A flat *safe* zone, a *linear* ramp, an *exponential* ramp, then a *cap* (up to 9.9%), so the fee rises smoothly as a swap pushes the pool further from fair price.
 - **Block-windowed MEV protection.** Each pool keeps a running cumulative of the block's net price shift; a swap is priced over the *path* it traverses, not in isolation.
-- **Path-independence.** The fee is the integral of the curve over that path, so splitting one big swap into many small ones within a block costs **at least as much** — closing the multicall/sandwich-splitting loophole.
+- **Path-independence.** The fee is the integral of the curve over that path, so splitting one big swap into many small ones within a block costs **at least as much**, closing the multicall/sandwich-splitting loophole.
 - **LP-friendly unwinds.** Swaps that push the pool back toward neutral pay only the base rate.

-The full derivation lives in the whitepaper — [PDF](https://github.com/SpryFinance/spry-contracts/blob/main/assets/Spry-Whitepaper.pdf) (figure-driven) or [Markdown](https://github.com/SpryFinance/spry-contracts/blob/main/assets/Spry-Whitepaper.md).
+The full derivation lives in the whitepaper: [PDF](https://github.com/SpryFinance/spry-contracts/blob/main/assets/Spry-Whitepaper.pdf) (figure-driven) or [Markdown](https://github.com/SpryFinance/spry-contracts/blob/main/assets/Spry-Whitepaper.md).

 ## For liquidity providers

-You provide liquidity through Uniswap's canonical V4 **`PositionManager`** — no custom Spry LP contract, no new token to hold.
+You provide liquidity through Uniswap's canonical V4 **`PositionManager`**: no custom Spry LP contract, no new token to hold.
 Your position is a standard ERC-721, with per-position fee accounting handled by V4.
 The dynamic fee simply means a larger share of arbitrage flow accrues to you.

 ## For traders & integrators

-Spry pools are ordinary V4 pools. **Any V4-aware router or aggregator can trade against them** — the hook prices each swap automatically.
+Spry pools are ordinary V4 pools. **Any V4-aware router or aggregator can trade against them**, and the hook prices each swap automatically.
 Spry also ships a thin **swap-only router** with native-ETH, multi-hop, and Permit2 support.

 ## For developers